 - work with authors to develop text to a publishable standard.

 An associate editor directs the preparation of a section of a newspaper, magazine or other non-book publication, and may also hire casual staff and approve staff leave and expenses.
 Associate editors may also work as news editors, directing the gathering, selecting and editing of news for newspapers, news agencies, television or radio news reports, or public affairs programmes.
-Sometimes they work in the field gathering information.
+They sometimes work in the field gathering information.

 A book editor prepares book manuscripts for publication.
 They may work with authors to ensure manuscripts are suitable for publication.
 They may also liaise with and direct graphic designers and printers to take books through to final production.
 They are sometimes known as copy editors.

-A chief sub-editor monitors the pages of a publication and sorts through the articles to decide on those that will be included.
+A chief sub-editor monitors the pages of a newspaper or magazine and sorts through the articles to decide on those that will be included.

 A commissioning editor seeks out new books for publication and may manage their progress through the production process.